guerzon/vaultwarden/README.md

   acceptInvalidCerts: "true"
 ```

-Detailed configuration options can be found in the [SMTP Configuration](#smtp-configuration) section below.
+Detailed configuration options can be found in the [SMTP Configuration](./charts/vaultwarden/README.md#smtp-configuration) section.

 ### Storage